Resources Mentioned

 - No garage

 Now that you know what NOT TO DO with your ERMI cloth, here are some pointers on what to actually do.
-Again, watch the video for the full description.- Game plan
+Again, watch the video for the full description.

 - Whole home